Exploring Self-supervised Skeleton-based Action Recognition in Occluded Environments: Experiments

 \textbf{Self-supervised Pre-training.} To ensure a direct comparison with PSTL, we use the same set of parameters.
 As shown in Fig.~\ref{fig:pipeline}, the incomplete skeleton sequence $S$ through transformation $\tau$ has three different views $x$, $x'$, $\hat{x}$. $x'$ and $\hat{x}$ pass through ASM and MATM to create partial skeleton sequence $x'_{a}$, $\hat{x}_{m}$.
-ST-GCN is used as the backbone $f$ to extract $256$-dimensional features $h$, $h'_{a}$, $\hat{h}_{m}$, which are then projected to $6144$-dimensional embeddings $z$, $z'_{a}$, $\hat{z}_{m}$ through projector $g$.
-To capture the relationship between masked joints and unmasked ones, we compute the cross-correlation matrix between embeddings $z$ and $z'_{a}$, as well as $z$ and $\hat{z}_{m}$. $L1$ and $L2$ are calculated using the two cross-correlation matrices.
+ST-GCN is used as the shared backbone $f$ to extract $256$-dimensional features $h$, $h'_{a}$, $\hat{h}_{m}$, which are then projected to $6144$-dimensional embeddings $z$, $z'_{a}$, $\hat{z}_{m}$ through shared projector $g$.
+To capture the relationship between masked joints and unmasked ones, we compute the cross-correlation matrix between embeddings $z$ and $\hat{z}_{m}$, as well as $z$ and $z'_{a}$. $L1$ and $L2$ are calculated using the two cross-correlation matrices.
 The loss parameter $\lambda$ is set to $2e^{-4}$, and a warm-up strategy of $10$ training epochs is applied.
 Weight decay is set to $1e^{-5}$.
 For ASM, $9$ joints are masked, and for MATM, $10$ frames are masked.

 \textbf{Imputation.} We proposed an imputation method to deal with occlusion.
 For clustering during imputation, we employ KMeans with $60$ clusters for NTU-60 and $120$ clusters for NTU-120 with realistic occlusions.
 We use KNN with a value of $k$ set to $5$ to search for neighboring samples in the imputation process.
+The chosen cluster number corresponds to the number of the total class.